Agent memory system review

 Trace-Derived Learning Placement

 Decide whether the reviewed system learns from traces during the mechanism read.
 Qualifying source traces: agent/assistant session logs, conversation transcripts, tool/action traces, event streams, repeated task trajectories, rollouts.
-Qualifying outputs: any durable artifact derived from those traces — natural-language notes/rules/playbooks/lessons/memories (prose substrate), formal-semantic units like schemas/scripts/tools (symbolic substrate), or weight updates and other compiled runtime state (opaque substrate).
+Qualifying outputs are durable retained artifacts derived from those traces: natural-language notes/rules/playbooks/lessons/memories (prose representational form), formal-semantic units like schemas/scripts/tools (symbolic representational form), or learned numerical state such as weights, embeddings, adapters, rankers, or controllers (distributed-parametric representational form).

-Many systems have a two-stage loop: raw traces accumulate as a knowledge substrate (session logs, episode buffers), then a distillation step — automatic or manual — produces system-definition artifacts (rules, playbooks, fine-tunes).
-When this pattern is present, document both stages: substrate and role at "raw" and at "distilled".
+Many systems have a two-stage loop: raw traces accumulate as source evidence or knowledge artifacts (session logs, episode buffers), then a distillation step — automatic or manual — produces system-definition artifacts (rules, playbooks, validators, route entries, fine-tunes).
+When this pattern is present, document both stages using the artifact-analysis fields: storage substrate, representational form, lineage, and behavioral authority at "raw" and at "distilled".
 The trigger, oracle, and curation policy of the distillation step is often the most discriminating part of the system.

 If the system qualifies, include a ## Trace-derived learning placement section and add trace-derived to the frontmatter tags.
 The section should address: